 - Some manufacturers have high self-insured retention limits, or fully self-insure their product and liability losses.
 This provides the manufacturers with the control to spend money on defense costs instead of settlements.

 - Some responsible parties and their carriers prefer to take their chances in a courtroom.
 While most cases never go through a complete trial, the costs and time investment often encourage a plaintiff to settle low or run the risk of receiving no judgment at all.

-At Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman Accident Injury Attorneys, we have the resources to manage any defense strategy.
-Our attorneys have always reviewed the evidence and evaluated our clients’ cases to determine the most viable solutions.
-We’ve taken the necessary steps to deliver the best possible outcomes for our injured clients.
+At Dolman Law Group Accident Injury Lawyers, PA Accident Injury Attorneys, we have the resources to manage any defense strategy.
+Our attorneys have always reviewed the evidence and evaluated our clients' cases to determine the most viable solutions.
+We've taken the necessary steps to deliver the best possible outcomes for our injured clients.
 We have always understood how insurance carriers and defense attorneys work.
-As we’ve entered negotiations, mediations, or trials, we’ve prepared our cases to meet each critical challenge.
+As we've entered negotiations, mediations, or trials, we've prepared our cases to meet each critical challenge.

 Bradenton Burn Injury FAQ

 What are the most common types of burns?

 According to a research study conducted by AmeriBurn, the leading cause of burn hospitalizations, accounting for 43 percent of the total, were caused by fires or flames.
 Around 34 percent of burns requiring hospitalization were caused by contact with scalding liquids.
 An additional 16 percent of hospitalizations were for burns caused by contact, electrical, or chemical.
 The remaining 7 percent of burns resulted from other causes.

 The same study referenced above showed that 73 percent of all burns occur in the home.
 Occupational burns account for 8 percent while highway or street burns and recreational or sports-related burns account for 5 percent each.
 Nine percent of all burns were categorized as occurring in “other” environments.